Image by 2il org via Flickr

 Our footsteps distractingly resounded through the silence as we followed our guide Steve, our eyes still struggling to adjust to the darkness.
 He switched on his flashlight, guiding our way he asked, “Are you guys okay, back there?”
-Ankit and I ambled along, trying to shake off the exhaustion of the three-hour long drive from Auckland that had brought us to Waitomo.
-Lucky to be the only people on the tour, we were eager to make the most of this private tour of the Ruakuri Cave, New Zealand’s longest guided underground walking tour.
+Ankit and I ambled along, trying to shake off the exhaustion of the three-hour long drive from Auckland that had brought us to the Waitomo Caves in New Zealand’s South Island.
+Lucky to be the only people on the tour of the Waitomo Glowworm Caves, we were eager to make the most of this private tour of the Ruakuri Cave, New Zealand’s longest guided underground walking tour.
 We descended into the cave by a brightly lit spiral walkway, stepping cautiously on the damp floor.
 At the end of the walkway, a grand tunnel led us to the interior of the cave.
 It was getting cooler; I pulled the zipper of my jacket all the way up and rubbed my hands together.

 He led us through a slightly wider passage of stalactites and stalagmites.
 At the end of the corridor, there was an ‘Exit’ sign.
 “Here we are”, he said, “I hope you enjoyed the tour”, his eyes shining with the enthusiasm of a proud homeowner who had just finished showing off his swanky apartment.
 A few seconds later, we were out in the sunshine, climbing into his shuttle to be dropped off to the Glowworm Caves for the next part of our tour.

 Over the past year I had seen countless images of the Waitomo Glowworm Caves with their illuminated ceilings, right out of a fairytale.
 After seeing the impressive glowworm colonies in Ruakuri Cave, we grew even more impatient for the tour of the Glowworm Cave.